TeehanLax/Hyperlapse.js/README.md

 ![image](https://s3.amazonaws.com/tllabs.hyperlapse/hyperlapse.gif)

 This library was written to create dynamic hyper-lapse (time-lapse with movement) sequences using Google Street View.
-It is WebGL based that has dependances with [Three.js](https://github.com/mrdoob/three.js) (r57), a modified version of [GSVPano.js](https://github.com/pnitsch/GSVPano.js), and [Google Maps API v3](https://developers.google.com/maps/documentation/javascript/3.exp/reference).

 [Read what inspired this project.](http://)